-Many people in Erie respect the Chautauqua Institution as a great educational
+Many people in Erie respect the Chautauqua Institution as a great

-that took the world by storm.
+started a movement that took the world by storm.
 The Chautauqua Movement

 began in 1874 in nearby Western New York and quickly spread to more than

 500 locations in the U.S. and Canada, reaching nearly 50 million people a

 year with its programming.
 President Theodore Roosevelt called it "the most

 educational gap among adults – left many lessons for the 21st century and

 how civic adult education can be used to strengthen democracy.

 – Ferki Ferati, Ed.D.